Why We’re Concerned

 We support

-- Guarantees that the jobs created by the CHIPS Act are good union jobs that pay living wages, provide comprehensive benefits, and keep workers safe
+- Guarantees that jobs supported by public incentives like the CHIPS Act are good union jobs that pay living wages, provide comprehensive benefits, and keep workers safe

 - Pay equity and transparency